Siemens-Healthineers/K2s/addons/dicom/README.md

 ## Introduction

-The `dicom` addon provides a [Orthanc UI] for dicom server.
+The `dicom` addon provides a full fledged DICOM server, which offers besides classic DICOM DIMSE services also DICOM Web APis through REST.

 It is designed to store, manage, and share medical images and related data.
 It provides a REST API for easy integration with other systems and supports various DICOM operations such as querying, retrieving, and storing medical images.

+In addition this addon also offers a very simple web app, which offers the possibility to interact with the dicom server.

 ## Getting started